technetiumNerd/illdots/README.md

 ## NB

 Installs zsh-autosuggestions and zsh-syntax-highlighting for extra fanciness.
+Backs up .vimrc + .zshrc as \*.bak.
+Vim get Gruvbox with transparent brackground.
-Overwrites plugins-line in .zshrc with git and these two if the ^plugins(...)$-line is intact.
+Overwrites plugins-line in .zshrc with git and these two if the /^plugins(.\*)$/-line is intact.

 ---

-## It looks like this:
+## It used to look like this:

 ZSH prompt: